dittos/pix/README.md

 * Train custom autotaggers for the characters that can't be identified in the pre-trained model _(in progress)_
 * Alternative embedding models for image similarity search
-* Improve UI to provide more links to entities